xumzheng/microsoft-graph-docs/api-reference/v1.0/includes/snippets/csharp/update-ediscoveryreviewtag-csharp-snippets.md

 //THIS SNIPPET IS A PREVIEW FOR THE KIOTA BASED SDK.
 NON-PRODUCTION USE ONLY var graphClient = new GraphServiceClient(requestAdapter);

-var requestBody = new EdiscoveryReviewTag
+var requestBody = new Microsoft.Graph..Security.EdiscoveryReviewTag
 {
 	DisplayName = "My tag API 2",
 	Description = "Use Graph API to create tags (updated)",